Gato-class submarine: World War II

-The Gato boats were authorized in appropriations for Fiscal Year 1941, as part of President Franklin Roosevelt's proclamation of "limited emergency" in September 1939.
+The Gato boats were authorized in appropriations for fiscal year 1941, as part of President Franklin Roosevelt's proclamation of "limited emergency" in September 1939.
 The first boat laid down was actually at Portsmouth Naval Shipyard on 11 September 1940.
 She was commissioned on 1 November 1941, and was the only Gato-class ship in commission when the war started.
 Gato herself was laid down on 5 October 1940 by the Electric Boat Company at Groton, Connecticut, and commissioned 31 December 1941.
-Due to their large construction capacity, more than half (41) of the class was built at Electric Boat facilities; three new slipways were added to the north yard and four slipways were added to the south yard to accommodate their production.
+Due to its large construction capacity, more than half (41) of the class was built at Electric Boat facilities; three new slipways were added to the north yard and four slipways were added to the south yard to accommodate their production.
 In addition, the government purchased an old foundry downstream from the main yard, constructed 10 slipways, and turned the yard over to Electric Boat.
 Called the Victory Yard, it became an integral part of Electric Boat operations.
-A total of 77 Gatos were built at four different locations (Electric Boat, Manitowoc, Portsmouth, and Mare Island).
+A total of 77 Gatos were built at four different locations (Electric Boat, Manitowoc Shipbuilding, Portsmouth, and Mare Island).